 Worldcrunch is the first news source to allow readers in English to have access to top international journalism, regardless of its original language.
 We work with the world's leading news brands, identifying their most relevant and fascinating stories and applying our unique, journalistic system of professional translation and editing.
 (Yes, we are humans here!)

 With this method, we are able to deliver on-the-ground reportage from across the globe, as well as sharp analysis from a wider range of viewpoints than you can find anywhere else.
-Worldcrunch reports the big story hiding in a small town in China, a cultural trend in Argentina that connects the continents, the latest in food and travel from the next European city you’ll be visiting, a surprising opinion from voices you wouldn’t have otherwise been able to understand.
-(And no, you won’t always agree with them.)
+Worldcrunch reports the big story hiding in a small town in China, cultural clashes that connect the continents, the latest in food and travel from the next European city you'll be visiting, a surprising opinion from voices you wouldn't have otherwise been able to understand.
+(And no, you won't always agree with them.)